UntouchedOdin0/Phoenix616/README.md

 - [SpigotMc](https://www.spigotmc.org/members/phoenix616.3651/)

 #### Money 🤑
-Developemnt costs time and almost all my work is open source!
+Development costs time and almost all my work is open source!
 If you too believe in the massive value of open source software and want to support me directly then I would highly appreciate that!
 [Click here](https://tip.phoenix616.dev) to learn more.

-Options include [GitHub sponsors](https://github.com/sponsors/Phoenix616), Paypal, Patreon and varius crypto currencies!
+Options include [GitHub sponsors](https://github.com/sponsors/Phoenix616), Paypal, Patreon and various crypto currencies!
 </details>